Solar Tube Skylight Flatwoods Ky

 Natural Light.

-Homes are becoming greener.
+Homes are ending up being greener.
 Conserving energy is a major foundation of residential LEED accreditation.
 LEED houses consume to 30% less energy than non-LEED homes.
-Skylights bring free, clean, natural light into houses, lowering the quantity of artificial light needed in a home.
+Skylights bring free, clean, natural light into houses, minimizing the quantity of artificial light needed in a home.

 Heat Gain When Needed.